 - Fits with your needs

 - Gives you enough funding

 - Is manageable financially for your small business

 Before entering any contract, make sure you understand the fine print and what the total cost will be over the life of the loan.

 Also, consider the right repayment term for your business.
 A loan with a balloon payment may offer lower monthly payments, but it can cause problems down the road if you can’t make the last payment and can’t refinance the debt.

-Nav offers small businesses an assortment of commercial loan products, small business loans, and commercial bridge loans through its vast marketplace.
+Nav offers small businesses an assortment of commercial loan products, small business loans, and commercial bridge loans.
 There, you can be matched with the best possible real estate development loan options based on the information you provide.